blaisephilip/bedrock-bulktest/doc/environment.md

 1. Configure an AWS Bedrcock agent.
 In case of some models, you need to create a request for it.

 2. Adjust the key policy.
-Add this to the Statement array:
+Add this to the Statement array of the policy:

 ```code
 {